Mollyraeprice/finalproject/README.md

 ### Question Answered

-We hope to answer our question: can we predit housing prices in Austin, Texas based on a number of features.
+We hope to answer our question: can we predit housing prices in Austin, Texas based on a number of features?

 ## Communication Protocols